-Only students who have completed the requirements for the Elementary Educational/ESOL program will be endorsed for licensure/certification or employment in that area.
-The student has the sole responsibility to comply with the requirements for licensure and to keep current with changes in licensure and/or certification requirements.
+Only students who have completed all requirements for the Elementary Educational/ESOL program will be ESOL endorsed for certification or employment in schools.
+The student has the sole responsibility to comply with the requirements for certification and to keep current with changes in certification requirements.

-- Students must pass all components of the FTCE - Students must demonstrate competency with the Florida Accomplished Practices
+- Students must pass both the Subject Matter and Professional Education components of the FTCE. - Students must demonstrate competency with the Florida Accomplished Practices, at the Pre-professional level. - Students must pass a comprehensive examination. - Students must complete a Subject Matter Content Standards Survey.